• Skip to primary navigation

 📖 Variations

 • Add more vegetables to the bolognese.
-Chopped mushrooms, courgettes (zucchini) and peppers would all work really well.
+Chopped mushrooms, courgettes (zucchini) and peppers all work well.

 • Make it vegetarian by using Quorn mince instead of turkey.